 One of the great parts about summer produce is that it’s pretty much good on its own and as is.
 You don’t have to roast it, steam it, sauté it – nothing!
 Summer fruits have so much flavor, they’re the star of the show!
 And, frankly, this is great because cooking and heating up the house in the summer is just too much work most days, right?!

 This honeydew melon appetizer is cubed melon, mini mozzarella balls (called ciliegine – available at Trader Joe’s among other places), arugula for some delicious peppery flavor to balance the sweet creaminess, and balsamic.
-It’s a great addition to any summer dinner party!
+It’s a great summer dinner party menu idea!

 Make Ahead Appetizers